adrulpz/digital-garden-jekyll-template/_pages/about.md

         <div class="right-column">
             <h1 class="about-heading">ABOUT ME</h1>
             <p class="about-text">Originally from Mexico, I'm currently in the second year of my PhD in Aerospace Engineering at Queen Mary University of London.
 As an early-career researcher, I'm exploring the development of soft inflatable manipulators for space applications.</p>
             <p class="about-text">With a background in Bionic Engineering (UPIITA-IPN), I also enjoy topics like biomimetics, robotics, and creative problem-solving.
-I’m always looking to learn something new and happy to chat about exciting ideas in space technologies and beyond.</p>
+I'm always looking to learn something new and happy to chat about exciting ideas in space technologies and beyond.</p>
             <p class="about-text">Feel free to reach out if you'd like to collaborate or share insights.</p>

             <a href="mailto:a.lopezlopez@qmul.ac.uk" class="email-button">EMAIL ME</a>